 Capacity-building impacts such as new skills or business capabilities generated via internal training courses by researchers based (at least partly) on their research; evidence for this could include the amount of training conducted, feedback from participants ideally indicating the effect the training has on their work, or any publicly available white paper, policy document, professional newsletter or blog stating the advantage gained through the research

 Understanding or awareness impacts such as uncovering the scale or urgency of a problem, perhaps of a peril (e.g. clustering of extra-tropical cyclones (e.g. Vitolo et al., 2009)).
 There may be no solution to the problem at present, such as for flood-wind interdependency (e.g. Hillier et al., 2015; De Luca et al., 2017), but awareness may have an impact in itself, and in time lead to further impacts.
-Evidence could relate to recognition in blogs or awards (e.g. Lloyds' Science of Risk Prize).
+Evidence could relate to recognition in blogs or business awards (e.g. Lloyds' Science of Risk Prize).

+Reputational enhancement differentiating a company from its competitors.
+This is non-trivial to evidence, even internally within a business, so testimonials may be the only way to evidence this sort of impact.

+Improved operational utility where research has provided better inputs (e.g. data, methods or theories) with which to build better models or more robust views of risk.
+Evidence for impacts like these that are also pathways (e.g. to cost savings) may be captured via mentions or citations in policy documents or technical documentation.

-.2.3 Career
+6.2.3 Career

-Tenure with its guaranteed job security (Adams, 2006) was in 1988 the UK government (Enders, 2015; Legislation, 1988).
-This opens up university research scientists to a much greater steer by appraisals (e.g. Costa and Olivera, 2012; Su and Baird, 2017) and via promotion criteria that are the universities' distillations of institutional and external policy expectations (Sect. .3).
+Tenure with its guaranteed job security (Adams, 2006) was legally abolished in 1988 by the UK government (Enders, 2015; Legislation, 1988).
+This opens up university research scientists to a much greater steer by appraisals (e.g. Costa and Olivera, 2012; Su and Baird, 2017) and via promotion criteria that are the universities' distillations of institutional and external policy expectations (Sect.
+5.3).

-A main finding here (i.e. Sect. ) is that national level policies to incentivise impact (i.e. REF and funding, Sect. .2.2) have now entered into the everyday consciousness of UK academics, with pervasive pressure to engage in impact-related work from institutions and funders; whilst nterprise and mpact have propagated to be main headings in only 3 of the 10 institutions considered, all promotion documents contain criteria relating to E/I. In response, many academics now pursue impact to align with institutional requirements.
-Notably however, in terms of time-allocation and duties, impact-related work is one task amongst many (i.e. Table 1) and is likely only considered of value if it generates income to fund future research or is suitable for a REF Impact Case Study.
-Evidentially, in practice, it also remains subservient in importance to research and teaching, thus it is wise and perhaps critical for work with to facilitate or inspire better curiosity-led research (see Sect. .2.1).
+A main finding here (i.e. Sect.
+5) is that national level policies to incentivise impact (i.e. REF and funding, Sect.
+6.2.2) have now entered into the everyday consciousness of UK academics, with pervasive pressure to engage in impact-related work from institutions and funders; whilst enterprise and impact have propagated to be main headings in only 3 of the 10 institutions considered, all promotion documents contain criteria relating to E/I. In response, many academics now pursue impact to align with institutional requirements.
+Notably however, in terms of time-allocation and duties, impact-related work is one task amongst many (i.e. Table 1, Fig. 3) and is likely only considered of value if it generates income to fund future research or is suitable for a REF Impact Case Study.
+Evidentially, in practice, it also remains subservient in importance to research and teaching, thus it is wise and perhaps critical for work with business to facilitate or inspire better curiosity-led research (see Sect.
+6.2.1).
 Lastly, to complete the contextual picture, it is necessary to understand that only a minority of UK academics are required to be heavily involved in KE (e.g. Reed, 2018); with ~1 REF case study per 10 academics, required involvement is roughly 20-30% of researchers.